Seaside Family Health Care

 Frequently Asked Questions

-Open Access means no scheduled appointments.
-Seaside Family Health Care is the first practice in the state of Maine to offer the open access primary care model.
+Integrated care means multiple health care disciplines offered under one roof.
+A one stop shop so to speak Seaside Family Health Care is the only practice in Old Orchard Beach and independently owned that offer the integrated care model.
 Also offering services to all on a walk in basis even if you are not a currently established patient.

 What is a Nurse Practitioner?